Sparsity of postcritically finite maps of $\mathbb{P}^k$ and beyond: A complex analytic approach: Introduction

-In dimension $1$, Montel theorem easily implies that the bifurcation locus (i.e. the support of the bifurcation current) has empty interior.
+In dimension $1$, the works of Lyubich \cite{lyubich} and Ma\~n\'e-Sad-Sullivan~\cite{MSS} imply that the bifurcation locus (i.e. the support of the bifurcation current) has empty interior.
 In higher dimension, Bianchi and the second author first gave an example (the Desboves family) where this is not the case \cite{Bianchi_Taflin}.
-In general, the fact that the support of the bifurcation current has non-empty interior is due to the seminal work of Dujardin \cite{Dujardin_blender}, whose ideas were improved by the second author in \cite{Taflin_blender} to produce open sets of bifurcation in other situations.
+In general, the fact that the support of the bifurcation current has non-empty interior is due to the seminal work of Dujardin \cite{Dujardin_blender}, whose ideas were expanded upon by the second author in \cite{Taflin_blender} to produce open sets of bifurcation in other situations.
 A different approach, due to Biebler, was to construct an open set of bifurcations around Latt\`es maps \cite{Biebler_Lattes}.
 Turning to the bifurcation measure, the firsts to prove the non-emptiness of the support of the bifurcation measure were Astorg and Bianchi \cite{astorg-bianchi} in the very particular case of the family of polynomial skew-products (with given base dynamics satisfying certain additional assumptions) of $\C^2$.

 An important ingredient in the proof of Theorem \ref{tm:mu-interior} is a mechanism called \emph{blender} in smooth dynamics.
 It was introduced by Bonatti-D\'\i az in \cite{bonatti-diaz-blender} to obtain new examples of robustly transitive diffeomorphisms.
 Since then, it was used in a wide range of contexts in real dynamics (see e.g. \cite{new-crit}, \cite{bonatti-diaz-tan} or \cite{berger-parablender}).
 A remarkable feature about blenders is that they are much easier to construct than other mechanisms given robust intersections (like the Newhouse phenomenon).
-A characteristic of particular importance in the rigid setting of holomorphic dynamics where they were first introduced by Dujardin in \cite{Dujardin_blender}.
+This characteristic is of particular importance in the rigid setting of holomorphic dynamics, where they were first introduced by Dujardin in \cite{Dujardin_blender}.